saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ![Open Notebook](images/openNotebook1.png)

-3. From the page that opened lauch personalize notebook as shown below
+3. From the page that opened lauch personalize notebook in the folder: lab-6-Personalize_your_Recommendations as shown below by clicking it.

 ![Open Notebook](images/opennotebookexample.png)